 There is a page about the different types of lymphoma in our non Hodgkin lymphoma section.
 There is also information about clinical trials to find out more about which treatments work best in people with follicular lymphoma.
-You can find out more in our clinical trials database, pick 'lymphoma' from the dropdown menu.
+You can search for trials for lymphoma on our clinical trials database.

 Question about cancer?
 Contact our information nurse team